mkalkbrenner/HVClientLibPHP/README.md

 }
 ```

-Earlier version of HVClientLibPHP could also installed by pear including all
+Earlier version of HVClientLibPHP could also be installed by pear including all
 it's dependencies:

     pear channel-discover pear.biologis.com